 Second only to the cloth goods in demand were glass beads; this demand was especially high far inland close to Lake Victoria and Lake Tanganyika.
-The supply of glass beads to the caravans was initially monopolized by Zanzibar-based Banyans (Indian traders), who according to sources imported these beads to the islands 'by the tonnes'.
-These beads trickled out to the various complicated trade networks, towards places were they ultimately were more scarce.
+The supply of glass beads to the caravans was initially monopolized by Zanzibar-based Indian traders, who according to sources imported these beads to the islands by the tonnes.
+These beads trickled out to the various trade networks, towards places where they ultimately were scarcer and more valuable.
 To quote Pallaver:

 [...] among the most requested there were the same same, or sami-sami beads, made of red coral, the white beads, popularly known as merikani, the gulabi beads made of pink porcelain, the black beads called bubu, the sungomaji, white and blue beads produced in Nurmberg, and a variety called sofi, Venetian cylindrical beads available in different colours.